Markov processes on time-like graphs: Brownian motion on time-like graphs

 We will assume without loss of generality that $\V_{2}<\V_{4}$ and $\V_1=\V_3$.
-The first edge of $\sigma_1$, say, $E_{1k}$, must be the same as the first edge of $\sigma_3$ or the first edge of $\sigma_4$.
+The first edge of $\sigma_1$, say, $E_{1k}$, must be the same as the first edge of $\sigma_3$ or the first edge of~$\sigma_4$.
 Suppose without loss of generality that the first edge of $\sigma_1$ is the same as the first edge of $\sigma_3$.
-Then the first edge of $\sigma_2$, say $E_{1m}$, is the same as the first edge of $\sigma_4$.
-Then we can use Proposition \ref{cov} to express the covariance of $X$ at vertices $\V_k$ and $\V_m$.
-If we use the formula relative to the cell $(\sigma_1,\sigma_2)$ then the answer is If we apply the same proposition relative to the cell $(\sigma_3,\sigma_4)$ then we obtain a different answer, This contradiction shows that there is no natural Brownian motion on $\GG$. \end{proof}
+Then the first edge of $\sigma_2$, say $E_{1m}$, is the same as the first edge of~$\sigma_4$.
+Then we can use Proposition~\ref{cov} to express the covariance of $X$ at vertices $\V_k$ and~$\V_m$.
+If we use the formula relative to the cell $(\sigma_1,\sigma_2)$, then the answer is